 Even if there’s only one window in a room, hanging a curtain rod closer to the ceiling than the window will make the window seem taller.
 And in a farmhouse with a vaulted ceiling, it will draw the eye upwards to appreciate the room’s loftiness.

-6. Pick a nature-inspired pattern
+11. Pick a nature-inspired pattern

 Farmhouse curtain ideas can be employed to dress even dramatically large windows like the double-height version in this living space, and the treatment accentuates its grand proportions.

-7. Bring in interesting curtain detail
+12. Bring in interesting curtain detail

 While rustic curtain ideas may often be simple, consider adding detail that makes an impression.
-One way to do so is to opt for a leading edge – a border for the middle of the curtains, as in this room by Creative Tonic.
+One way to do so is to opt for a leading-edge – a border for the middle of the curtains, as in this room by Creative Tonic.

-Choosing a green patterned fabric makes the link with the outdoors typical of farmhouse style, and links the window treatment to the upholstery of the armchair, too.
+Choosing a green patterned fabric makes the link with the outdoors, typical of farmhouse-style, and links the window treatment to the upholstery of the armchair, too.

-9. Let historic detail shine out
+13. Let historic features shine

 Look for farmhouse curtain ideas sympathetic to the features of the property as well as those that are both beautiful and functional in their own right.

 ‘I love these sheer linen panels in a variety of settings, but they are especially effective in this historic home,’ says Lauren Ramirez of Lauren Ramirez Interiors.
-‘They provide a little privacy and light blocking, but still allow you to see and appreciate the original wood window trim and turn of the century leaded glass panel imported from Switzerland.’
+‘They provide a little privacy and light blocking, but will still allow you to see and appreciate the original wood window trim and turn of the century leaded glass panel imported from Switzerland.’

-10. Choose a contrasting curtain lining
+14. Choose a contrasting curtain lining

-A plain for the interior of the room along with organic pattern as the second fabric is perfect for farmhouse style schemes, and the curtains can be held back to show the contrasting fabric when they’re open during the day.
+A plain for the interior of the room along with an organic pattern as the second fabric is perfect for farmhouse style schemes, and the curtains can be held back to show the contrasting fabric when they’re open during the day.
 Meanwhile, when they’re closed, it can be seen from outside the home, adding decorative detail.

 What are farmhouse style curtains?

-However, patterned fabrics can also complement farmhouse style homes, adding elegant detail to a room scheme.
-Look for natural motifs, or those with soft organic patterns.
+However, patterned fabrics can also complement farmhouse-style homes, adding elegant detail to a room scheme.
+Look for natural motifs or those with soft organic patterns.

 What color curtains go with farmhouse style?

-Neutral colors are often preferred in farmhouse style schemes.
-Sheer white curtains are classic, along with drapes in white, beige and gray.
+Neutral colors are often preferred in farmhouse-style schemes.
+Sheer white curtains are classic, along with drapes in white, beige, and gray.
 However, nature-inspired shades can also add a colorful accent to neutral room schemes.
-Patterned fabrics aren’t off the agenda with their shades echoed in other soft furnishings, artwork or decorative accessories.
+Patterned fabrics aren’t off the agenda with their shades echoed in other soft furnishings, artwork, or decorative accessories.